-The Konstevich-Zorich cocycle is piecewise constant in terms of time and space.
-This fact helps to control the norm of $A^p$ for fix time $t$ and for relatively close points in $\mathcal{M}$.
-In this section we provide an effective tool for controlling the norm which will be useful in the proof of Theorem~\ref{thm:Oseledets_red}.
+The Konstevich-Zorich cocycle is piecewise constant in time and space.
+This fact helps to control the norm of $A^p$ for a fixed time $t$ and for nearby points in $\mathcal{M}$.
+The properties of the choice of fundamental domain and the Lemma proved in this subsection will be used to control the norm of $A^p$.
+This will be useful in the proof of Theorem~\ref{thm:Oseledets_red}.